AhmedinhoY/Masions/README.md

-# Maisons - Real Estate Listing System Implementing Various AI Technologies
+# Masions - Real Estate Listing System Implementing Various AI Technologies
 A modern, AI-powered platform that revolutionizes real estate marketplace by enhancing transparency, accessibility, and decision-making for buyers and sellers.

 ## About the Project